P&F Blog

 "It was staged."

-It was not staged in the sense the word usually means.
 It was the second of two real raisings, both ordered by the same battalion commander.
-Joe Rosenthal did pose a separate photograph after the action shot, but the famous image is a single unrehearsed press frame caught in the middle of the actual flag going up.
+Rosenthal posed a separate photo afterward, but the famous image is a single unrehearsed press frame caught mid-raise.

 MYTH 02